QLD Construction Site Accident Lawyers

 • Our capped professional fees

-The Splatt Lawyer’s work-injury team offers legal support backed by a 100% no-win, no-fee, no-risk guarantee.
-Pay when you win and zero if you lose.
-It’s free to know where you stand.
-Call 1800 700 125 or email us
+The Splatt Lawyer’s workplace injury team offers legal support backed by a 100% no-win, no-fee, no-risk guarantee.
+Pay when you win and zero if you lose with no upfront legal costs.

-Safety Rights for Mining and Construction Workers
+Safety Rights for Queensland Construction Workers

 Queensland workplace legislation states all employers have work health and safety (WHS) obligations, including: